Nivalyx/osu-wiki/wiki/osu!stream/en.md

 osu!stream's development began in 2011 as an attempt to introduce a version of osu! that can be played on-the-go following the abandoned [osu! iPhone](https://github.com/ppy/osu-iPhone) project.
 It was originally intended as an iOS-exclusive app, as Android's infrastructure at the time meant there were audio latency issues

 The game was first teased through [a cryptic YouTube video] on June 2011.
-Following its public release on August 2011, the details behind the game were elaborated in [osu!monthly \#5](https://osu.ppy.sh/community/forums/topics/59924) along with an interview.
+Following its public release a couple of months later, the behind-the-scenes of the game were elaborated in [osu!monthly \#5](https://osu.ppy.sh/community/forums/topics/59924) along with an interview.

 Development for this version ended in 2020.
 For more information, read the [blog post](https://blog.ppy.sh/osu-stream-2020-release/) about its last release.
 The source code along with beatmap conversion and testing tools has been made available in the same year under a permissive licence on [GitHub](https://github.com/ppy/osu-stream) for anyone curious, and all previously paid maps are now available for free from the in-game "Store".